mricon/grokmirror/man/grok-fsck.1.rst

   -f, --force           Force immediate run on all repositories.
   -c CONFIG, --config=CONFIG
                         Location of fsck.conf
-  --connectivity        (Assumes --force): Run git fsck on all repos,
+  --repack-only         Only find and repack repositories that need
-                        but only check connectivity --repack-all-quick    (Assumes --force): Do a quick repack of all repos
+                        optimizing (nightly run mode) --connectivity        (Assumes --force): Run git fsck on all repos, but only check connectivity --repack-all-quick    (Assumes --force): Do a quick repack of all repos